COVID-19 pandemic in Uruguay: Response

+Sign in Central Montevideo informing about the mandatory use of face masks.

 After the first cases were confirmed, various measures were introduced.
 Public performances were canceled, and some public places were closed.
 The Gremial Única del Taxi union asked passengers not to sit on the front seat of taxis.
 All political parties temporarily suspended campaign events ahead of the municipal elections, which were postponed from May to September.
 Movie theaters started requiring customers to sit on every other seat.
 Catholic bishops modified some ceremonies.
 Shopping centers were closed on 17 March 2020 and the Interior Minister advised residents to stay home as much as possible.

 The University of the Republic cancelled classes on 13 March 2020, and later announced plans for distance learning for the remainder of the semester.
 The government announced a two-week suspension of classes at public and private schools on Saturday, 14 March.
 Schools were to remain open to provide meals to students, but without classes.
 The suspension of classes was extended to 13 April and beyond that.
 A plan to let students return to school on a voluntary basis starting in June 2020 was announced by president Luis Lacalle Pou on 21 May 2020.
 Students transitioned to online classes using the computers and online tools that had already been set up through the Ceibal project.
 Private schools that don't use Ceibal instead started using Zoom, Cisco Webex, WhatsApp, Google Classroom, and Moodle.